 It is possible to be casein intolerant as well.
 This is not the same as an allergy even though some symptoms may be the same.

 Intolerances and sensitivities create inflammation in the immune system as result of the body not being able to break the casein down properly.

 If you have casein intolerance you should avoid all dairy products and foods that may contain milk.
-Unlike lactose, casein cannot be separated out of the milk and still be in a drinkable form.
+Unlike lactose, casein cannot be separated out of milk and still be in a drinkable form.